AdvancedTopicsInGeometricDeepLearning/KR_for_GNNs/README.md

 `./images` contains an image for this readme.

-`./graph_supervised_learning` contains the code and the tests for the results for supervised learning in the paper.
+`./graph_supervised_learning` we assume it once contained the code and the tests for the results for supervised learning in the paper.
+However it looks as if `./graph_self_supervised_learning` contains everything now and this is just an old folder.

 `./graph_self_supervised_learning` contains the code and the tests for the results for the self supervised learning on the graph.